 U.S. troops occupied Texas cities during Reconstruction, but they were here to seize property, not protect it.
 They left the frontier alone, allowing it to bleed through a few more raiding seasons before the Union began to deal with its defense.
 In August of 1866, twenty-nine soldiers under the command of Captain Cram of the Sixth Cavalry, pitched their tents in the square of Jacksboro.

 The post grew into sixty men and seventy four horses by December.
 In January, 1867, Major Samuel Starr arrived to take command.
 He split his forces in half and sent two companies to Buffalo Springs, twenty-six miles north to establish Fort Richardson.
 Starr took the remainder of the men to reoccupy Old Fort Belknap.
-Soon after the parties split up, a war party of three to four hundred Indians made an appearance at Buffalo Springs.
+Soon after the parties split up, a war party of three to four hundred Native Americans made an appearance at Buffalo Springs.

 Trooper McConnell, who described his army service as an armed laborer, nothing more, gives his first-hand account of the events that followed: